 Section 3.03.
 Nominating Committee.
-Effective the date these Bylaws are approved, there is created a Nominating Committee of the Board whose duties are to review qualifications and nominate qualified individuals from the Executive and Associate Member Classes to the Board.
-The Nominating Committee is a standing committee composed of five members.
-The Chair, Vice Chair, and Executive Director of the Corporation are ex officio members of the Nominating Committee.
-The Chair shall appoint annually two Executive Class member representatives to serve with them, one from a public entity transportation facility operator and one from an Enterprise as defined in Section 3.02.
+Effective the date these Bylaws are approved, there is created a Nominating Committee of the Board of Directors whose duties are to review qualifications and nominate qualified individuals from the Executive and Associate Member Classes to serve on the Board of Directors.
+The Nominating Committee is a standing committee composed of five Directors.
+The Chair, Vice Chair, and Executive Director of the Corporation are ex officio participants in the Nominating Committee.
+The Chair shall appoint annually two representatives from Executive Class Members of the Corporation to serve on the Nominating Committee, one from a Public Entity transportation facility operator and one from an Enterprise transportation facility operator as defined in Section 3.02.

 Section 3.04.
 Qualifications for Directors.

-Except for the Executive Director of the Corporation, qualified Directors of the Board shall be employees of Executive or Associate Class Members in good standing and shall also be the Primary Representative to the Corporation as designated by the Member.
+Except for the Executive Director of the Corporation, qualified Directors of the Board shall be employees of Executive or Associate Class Members of the Corporation in good standing;

-Candidates for Director (Candidates) of the Board shall be considered both by their affiliation with the public agencies or Enterprises qualifying as Executive Members as defined in Section 2.01(a) and 2.01(b) and also

-by the Candidates’ professional qualifications.
-Such professional qualifications shall be evidenced by the submittal of curriculum vitae, resumes, or similar documents fully describing the professional experience and accomplishments of the Candidates relative to the scope of operations of the Corporation and shall be provided to the Nominating Committee through the Executive Director of the Corporation.

-(c) Candidates shall submit letters of interest to the Nominating

-Committee which shall conduct evaluations of the qualifications of each Candidate.
-At least thirty (30) days prior to each annual meeting of the Corporation, the Nominating Committee shall submit for consideration by the Board a slate of Candidates from which the Board shall elect Directors.
+Each Director must be the “Primary Representative” to the Corporation as designated by his/her affiliated Member of the Corporation (Section 2.03);.

+The affiliated Member of the Corporation must qualify for Executive or Associate Class Membership as defined in section 2.01 (a) and 2.01 (b); and

+Candidates for Director must submit a letter of interest and a submit curriculum vitae or resume to the Nominating Committee through the Executive Director at least 30 days prior to a designated Regular or Special Meeting of the Board of Directors.

 Section 3.05.
 Elections; Term of Elected Directors.

-Beginning at the 2008 annual meeting of the Corporation, Directors shall be nominated and elected pursuant to the provisions of Sections 3.02, 3.03 and 3.04.
+Directors shall be nominated and elected pursuant to the provisions of Sections 3.02, 3.03 and 3.04.

 Directors shall serve staggered terms of three (3) years each;